ifhyy/coursework_project/README.md

 Since this project is not yet deployed, in order to try it, you'll need to run it on your local machine.
 - clone this repository into directory on your pc.
 - make sure you created virtual environment as interpreter
-- open terminal
+- open terminal and run following commands:
-- run: pip install -r requirements.txt
+  - pip install -r requirements.txt
+  - python manage.py makemigrations
+  - python manage.py migrate
-- run: python manage.py runserver
+  - python manage.py runserver